 You landed on this page because you want to learn how to squat properly by avoiding common squat mistakes.

 Here’s the deal:

-By the time you’re done reading this article you will be a master squatter….or at least better then you are right now.
+By the time you’re done reading this article, you will be a master squatter….or at least better than you are right now.

 This article contains the 10 most common squatting mistakes to avoid and how to fix them quickly & easily.